bevacqua/insignia/readme.markdown

 # Usage

-Insignia demands one thing of you: **the input must be placed in a parent element and have no siblings.**
+Insignia demands one thing of you: **the input must have no siblings.**

 ```html
 <div>